ujwal-narayan/Cognitive-Modeling/README.md

 pip install neurom
 ```

-run `visualizer.py file_name` to visualize the neuron
+run from the project root `src/visualizer.py data/file_name` to visualize the neuron

 Valid filenames are